HermanShpryhau/MJC-School-Theory/Module #2.md

 ### Spring Bean scopes.
 What scopes exist out of the box?
 Is it possible to create a custom scope?

-### How add several configurations in application (db, connection pool settings) and choose one of them at startup?
+### How to add several configurations in application (db, connection pool settings) and choose one of them at startup?